silkycell/Paint-3D-Project-Manager-Old/README.md

 ### My Paint 3D crashes on startup after importing the project!
 Delete the project you imported in the P3DPM, and ask for a new one from the person you got it from.

+### How do I know how much time is left on an Import/Export?
+Check your Discord Rich Presence, it should say the files/projects remaining under there (don't question it)

 ### All of my projects in Paint 3D are gone!
 Go to `%localappdata%\Packages\Microsoft.MSPaint_8wekyb3d8bbwe\LocalState\Projects\.Bak` and copy the json with the highest number (eg: Projects.json.bak6), then replace the Projects.json with the file you copied (make sure to name it exactly the same!)